AtheraSage/.github/profile/README.md

 👩‍⚕️️ A robotic nursing assistant with APS provides round the clock care for elderly patients who choose to live at home instead of a crowded nursing home.
 Changes in breathing, cries for help, etc. are immediately connected with 911.

-☕️ If you could have coffee with anyone from history, who would it be?
-Choose someone inspirational from the personality-skin library.

 🧠️ Create and preserve your own unique personality-skin for generations.
 Help your loved ones remember your legacy by providing an APS that will retain your mental likeness for posterity.

 🇺🇸️ Use a personality-skin inspired by Abraham Lincoln to help you write a persuasive speech to get that C-suite management promotion.